 Without a second thought, you raised your gun and fired.
 The shot echoed through the room, and the zombie collapsed, dead for good.

 The man gasped for breath, pulling himself away from the corpse.
-But before he could say anything, you turned the gun on him, aiming right between his eyes.
+But before he could say anything, you turned the gun on him, aiming right between his eyes and pushing him down with your shoe.
 You had seen too many close calls, and there was no time to take chances.